 English (not timed)

 The English test measures reading and writing skills.
 The first section is composed of passages followed by questions regarding the content.
 The second section asks students to find and correct errors in essays presented on the computer screen.
 It is administered on the computer and is not timed.
-Only one attempt is permitted.
 Note: this assessment may meet competency for graduation, see counselor.

 Mathematics (not timed)

 It is administered on the computer and is not timed.
-Only one attempt is permitted.
 No calculators are allowed.

 English as a Second Language (ESL) (not timed)

 The ESL test is for students whose native language is not English and who wish to enroll in ESL classes.
 There are three sections: listening, reading, and grammar.
 (Administered only by appointment.
 Call 916-691-7332 to schedule an appointment)